Psychology Theories

 Overcome life’s challenges with affordable professional support

-Finding a counselor
+Finding a psychologist

 Counseling can be beneficial for those looking to explore psychology theories that benefit them.
 Many therapists have practiced CBT in the past.
 However, other types of therapies are often available, from EMDR to grief therapy and art therapy to person-centered therapy.
 Additionally, not all of the existing psychological approaches are listed above, like social comparison theory and other theories.
 If you have questions about a psychological school of thought, ask your provider upon meeting.